5 Easy Low-Histamine Snacks

 • Preheat your oven to 250 F.

-• Place two parchment paper on a baking sheet.
+• Place parchment paper on a baking sheet.

 • Lay the zucchini slices on the baking sheets so they aren’t overlapping.
 Spray lightly with olive oil spray and lightly sprinkle the slices with salt.